Gan Chinese-speaking people: Enclaves in Hubei

 There are roughly 5.3 million Gan Chinese Speakers living in Hubei, mostly concentrated in its eastern region.

 Enclaves within Guangdong

 There are about 20,000 Gan speakers living in Guangdong province, primarily in Nanxiong county and other districts.
 Hakka-speaking locals refer to the Gan language spoken in Northeastern Guangdong as Jiangxihua (江西話).

 Enclaves within Sichuan

 Jiangxi people are also found in Daqiao district in Huidong county in Sichuan province.

 Enclaves within Fujian

 There are 270,000 Gan speakers mainly living in North-western Fujian.

 Enclaves within Guizhou

 Qiandongnan Miao and Dong Autonomous Prefecture also has a Gan-speaking minority.

 Enclaves within Hainan

 In Danzhou, Changjiang, and Sanya, some villages speak a "Hakka-Gan dialect".

 Enclaves within Taiwan

-According to the Presbyterian Church in Taiwan, the number of Jiangxi people living in Taiwan is 124,670.
-Thus the number of Gan speakers is around 100 to 200 thousand.
+According to the Presbyterian Church in Taiwan, the number of Jiangxi people living in Taiwan is 124,670 in 1992.
+Thus the number of Gan speaker descendants is around 100 to 200 thousand.